dpfens/dpfens.github.io/experiment/_posts/2025-11-28-fair-division-goods-part-5.md

 Each application highlights different aspects of fair division: welfare systems prioritize protecting the vulnerable, computational systems prioritize throughput, classrooms prioritize procedural fairness.
 The same theoretical foundation adapts to radically different practical requirements.

-{% include components/heading.html heading='The Architect's Perspective' level=3 %}
+{% include components/heading.html heading='The Architect\'s Perspective' level=3 %}

 Parts 1-3 taught you the tools: protocols, fairness criteria, welfare functions, complexity analysis.
 Part 4 teaches you **judgment** which is the ability to analyze a new problem, identify its key characteristics, map them to appropriate techniques, and make principled trade-offs when perfect solutions don't exist.